aarthikrao/rf_arduino/README.md

 Software Serial pins tx 8 || rx 09

 # ADXL335
-Gryoscope to check if bike is fine || we use only x-axis with 60 degree lenience
+Gryoscope to check if bike is fine || we use only Y-axis with 60 degree lenience